fregante/browser-player/README.md

 Note: the [Chrome Media Keys extension](https://github.com/msfeldstein/chrome-media-keys) is further along in development, even though it behaves a bit differently from this one.
+[BeardedSpice](https://github.com/beardedspice/beardedspice) might be even better as a OS X media keys companion to Browser Player

 # Browser Player, a Chrome extension
 Control your playback from a button and automatically pause other tabs when you play something else.